May 31-June 2, 2019

 What to Bring

-Bring a Bible, notebook, flashlight, hair dryer, rain gear.
+Bring a Bible, notebook, flashlight, hair dryer, rain gear, and other seasonally appropriate clothing.
 Linens are provided.
 Bring shoes suitable for Mo-Ranch’s rocky, uneven terrain.

 If you are in need of shuttle service to Mo-Ranch, call Kars for Hire in Kerrville at (830) 890-8200 at least 15 days in advance to arrange transportation from San Antonio International Airport.